DoITPoMS

 The temperature at which the spontaneous polarisation disappears is called the Curie temperature, TC.

 Above 120°C, barium titanate has a cubic structure.
-This means it is centro-symmetric and possesses no spontaneous dipole.
-With no dipole the material behaves like a simple dielectric, giving a linear polarisation.
+It is therefore centro-symmetric and possesses no spontaneous dipole.
+With no spontaneous dipole the material behaves like a simple dielectric, such that its polarisation varies linearly with field.
 TC for barium titanate is 120°C.

 Below 120°C, it changes to a tetragonal phase, with an accompanying movement of the atoms.
 The movement of Ti atoms inside the O6 octahedra may be considered to be significantly responsible for the dipole moment: